top of page

 African leaders are known to manipulate constitutions to remain in power.
 This practice raises questions about the state of democracy and governance on the African continent, prompting closer examination of the phenomenon through visual representations like the one presented here.

 This graphic is a timeline depicting how African leaders amend constitutions to extend their rule.
-The timeline is useful for helping us understand how often the manipulation of constitutions occurs in African countries."
+The timeline is useful for helping us understand how often the manipulation of constitutions occurs in African countries.

 Observations